moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

-**How to access the perspectives?**
+**How to access the Perspectives?**

-After saving your exploration as a perspective to access it later on the Perspective tab follow the below steps.
+After saving the exploration as a perspective, follow the steps below to access it later in the **Perspective** tab.

-1. Navigate to the ‘Perspectives’ tab, where you can access all the perspectives given by name, tags, data product, and owner.
+1. Navigate to the **Perspectives** tab, where all perspectives are accessible by name, tags, data product, and owner.

     <center>
     <img src="/interfaces/data_product_hub/discovery/image%20(45).png" alt="DPH" style="width:40rem; border: 1px solid black;" />